 ShelterBox is Rotary International’s project partner in disaster relief, working with local Rotarians in 90% of deployments.
 The organisation helps people made homeless by natural disaster or conflict by providing tents, tarpaulins and tools to rebuild a home; solar lights to combat isolation at night; blankets to keep warm; mosquito nets, water filters and containers to protect from disease; cooking pots to provide meals.
 Shelterbox’s efforts keep families and communities together and promote stability in the face of huge trauma.
 In fact Shelterbox has been nominated for the 2018 Nobel Peace Prize in recognition of its humanitarian efforts in areas of extreme conflict.

-In this exciting session we’ll find out what happens when a disaster occurs and Shelterbox swings into action.
+In this exciting session, led by Shelterbox Response Volunteer Steve Amoss, we’ll find out what happens when a disaster occurs and Shelterbox swings into action.
 You’ll be at the heart of operations with the Shelterbox team as you make the decisions on how to deploy and get vital equipment to those in need.

 Malaria – What’s the Answer?

 Malaria is a debilitating illness which can lead to chronic health problems and even death, especially among children and pregnant women.
 Without control Malaria can have a dramatic impact on economic development in countries affected by it.
 Why is it difficult to eradicate?
 What are the solutions?
 Who are the Rotarians Eliminating Malaria – a Rotary Action Group (REMaRAG) and what action are they taking?
 Is there anything we can learn from the End Polio campaign?
-Answers to these and your questions with our expert panel including our own District Governor Gillian Pearce and REMaRAG Chairman Ian Priestley, facilitated by Rotary magazine editor Dave King.
+Answers to these and your questions with our expert panel facilitated by Rotary magazine editor Dave King including:

 Think Differently – Phil Dyer and Irene Russell

-Phil (Rotary Prescot) and Irene (Rotary Warrington) will deliver a thought-provoking session around the concept of ‘Think Differently’.
+Phil (Rotary Prescot) and Irene (Rotary Warrington) from the RIBI Public Image team will deliver a thought-provoking session around the concept of ‘Think Differently’.
 The workshop on Saturday afternoon will challenge us to consider our vision of Rotary and its future and understand the impact our clubs have in our communities.
 There will be lots of examples of successful innovations and practical ideas from across our district and beyond to revitalise Rotary and ensure it continues to thrive.
-Look out for more in the October edition of Rotary magazine!
+See more in the Rotary magazine article.

 End Polio Q&A with Judith Diment